qismib/FDQlearn/README.md

 the right versions of the packages I've used; the version of Python is 3.9.13.

 Create the environment:
-1) $ conda env create -p ./.venv --file env.yml
+1) $ python -m venv ./.venv

 Activate the environment:

 for Linux and MacOs:
 1) $ source .venv/bin/activate

+for Windows (cmd.exe):
+2) $ .venv/Scripts/activate.bat

-for Windows:
+for Windows PowerShell:
-2) $ .venv/Scripts/activate
+2) $ .venv/Scripts/Activate.ps1

 Install 'requirements.txt' and my library:
-3) $ pip install -f requirements.txt
+3) $ pip install -r requirements.txt
 4)  $ pip install -e .